overtone/shadertone/README.md

 1. git clone this repo.
 We'll make a lein/clojar library available, eventually.
 2. Make sure you have leiningen 2.1.0 or later.
 This fixed an issue with loading the LWJGL libraries.
+3. Bring up your favorite REPL and step through the demo files in the examples directory.
+There are examples of all of the various shadertone features in the demos.
-2. Create your code in the examples/yourcode.clj and examples/yourshader.glsl.
+4. When you want to create your own code, make some files like examples/yourcode.clj and examples/yourshader.glsl.
 See below.
-3. Start with something basic in both files to be certain it works.
+5. Start with something basic in both files to be certain it works.
-4. You can edit both files "live".
+6. You can edit both files "live".
 Use your favorite REPL environment to adjust your Clojure code.
 Shadertone will watch for edits to your active shader and load them when you save the file.
-5. Have fun!
+7. Have fun!

 Here is a simple template for yourcode.clj